Majid Al Futtaim's 'Feed The Future' Programme Donates 12,000 Meals During Ramadan

-(MENAFN- Dubai PR Network) Dubai, UAE; 18 April 2024: Majid Al Futtaim, the leading shopping mall, communities, retail and leisure pioneer across the Middle East, Africa and Asia, has announced an overwhelming response to its pioneering food rescue programme'Feed the Future' for Ramadan, with more than 12,000 meals donated during the Holy Month with the support of its 27 corporate partners.
+(MENAFN- Mid-East) Majid Al Futtaim, the leading shopping mall, communities, retail and leisure pioneer across the Middle East, Africa and Asia, has announced an overwhelming response to its pioneering food rescue programme'Feed the Future' for Ramadan, with more than 12,000 meals donated during the Holy Month with the support of its 27 corporate partners.

 Teaming up with technology platform Replate, restaurant partners at Majid Al Futtaim shopping malls, and other Majid Al Futtaim businesses including Carrefour, VOX Cinemas and Crate and Barrel – the 'Feed the Future' initiative seeks to reduce food waste and manage surplus food and comes as part of Majid Al Futtaim's strategic efforts to bolster food security in the region.